Latest Amendment:/Approval Date: September 2023

 - Successful completion of studies equivalent to secondary school or higher outside Australia where English was the medium of instruction;

-- IELTS (Academic) – 7.0 overall with a result of 7.0 in each category of Reading, Speaking, Listening, and Writing;
+- IELTS (Academic) – 6.5 or more overall with a minimum result of 6.0 in each band of Reading, Speaking, Listening, and Writing;

-- TOEFL iBT (at a Test Centre or Home Edition or Paper Edition) – 98 overall with Reading 24, Speaking 23, Listening 24, and Writing 27.
+- TOEFL iBT (at a Test Centre or Home Edition or Paper Edition) – 85 or more overall with a minimum result of 17 in Reading, Speaking, and Listening, and 19 in Writing.

 4.4 Educational Access Scheme (EAS)